eriyu/bootstrap-modal-transition/README.md

 ## Example

-Add the **[less](http://lesscss.org)** file to your bootstrap 3 project add compile your code.
+Add the less or scss or css file to your bootstrap 3 project add compile your code.
 In the Modal HTML, add the transition you like :

     <div class="modal fade <transition-type>" id="myModalId" tabindex="-1" role="dialog" aria-labelledby="myModalLabel" aria-hidden="true">
         <div class="modal-dialog">